-Aside from sleeping through your alarm or burning your tongue, getting pulled over by a cop is one of the worst feelings ever.
-Not only is it one of the most nerve-wracking driving experiences, but it usually results in a hefty fine or worse, jail time, or worse.
+Aside from sleeping through your alarm or biting your tongue, getting pulled over is a horrible feeling.
+Not only is it nerve-wracking, but also it sometimes results in a hefty fine or worse.
 As recent events have shown, sometimes interacting with the police can be unexpectedly dangerous.
-To help you play it cool and stay safe during your next moving violation, we've created a list of what to do if you get pulled over by the cops.
+To help you play it cool and stay safe during your next moving violation, we've created a list of proper police pull over procedure so you know what to do if you get pulled over by the cops.

-Use Your Turn Signal to Indicate You're Pulling Over
+Use The Turn Signal To Indicate You're Pulling Over

-Don't make things harder on yourself.
-You're already being pulled over for a moving violation and you don't need to tack on anything else.
+Don't make things harder than necessary.
+You're already being pulled over for a violation, so you don't need any other issues.
 Use your turn signal and begin changing lanes as soon as traffic allows.